notch1p/tigris/README.md

 there are 2 parser implemetations:

 - `pratt` branch, use a simplified version of pratt parser (i.e. without per-side binding power)
-- `master` branch, use a easy-to-reason precedence-climbing-like parser based on `chainl1` `chainr1`.
+- `master` branch, use a easy-to-reason precedence-climbing-like parser based on `chainl1` `chainr1`, also uses a stack machine similar to shunting-yard.
   Rebuilds the parser based on the operator precedence table on-the-fly and at every call to `parseExpr`.

-Inefficient as caching the parser is essentially impossible because between the state and the parser monad `TParser` exists a cyclic dependency.
+The second one is quite inefficient as caching the parser is essentially impossible because if we were to cache the parser in the state then between the state and the parser monad `TParser` exists a cyclic dependency.
-While Lean does allow mutual recursion on types (also used in the evaluator),
+While Lean does allow mutual recursion on types (also used in the evaluator: `VEnv` and `Value`),

 - for `abbrev/def` type definition we won't pass the termination analysis
 - for inductive type because `TParser` is a function type and due to the strict positivity that Lean kernel poses it's not going to pass typechecking either.